David Hamill

-David John Hamill AM (born at Ipswich, Queensland on 18 September 1957) is a former Labor Queensland politician, who served in a number of positions including Minister for Transport and Minister Assisting the Premier on Economic and Trade Development, Minister for Education and treasurer.
+David John Hamill AM (born 18 September 1957) is an Australian former politician who served in a number of positions, including Minister for Transport and Minister Assisting the Premier on Economic and Trade Development, Minister for Education and treasurer.
 He was elected to the Queensland Parliament as member for Ipswich in 1983 and held the seat until 2001.
 He was awarded a Centenary Medal in 2001 and in 2009 he made a Member of the General Division of the Order of Australia award.

 Early life

 Prior to his election he had been a lecturer/tutor in political science at the University of Queensland and later a research officer with the then federal leader of the ALP and later, Governor General Bill Hayden.

 Awarded the Queensland Rhodes Scholarship in 1979, David took a BA (Hons) from Queensland University and then an MA from Oxford.

 He was president of the Ipswich Electorate Executive 1982–89.
 State president, Young Labor, 1978; president Oxley Federal Divisional Executive 1984–88; delegate to various committees, State Council, State Conference and national Conference.